 - AOV = Total Revenue / Number of Orders

 Customer Lifetime Value

-Customer Lifetime Value (CLV) is the dropshipping KPI that will show how much revenue you can expect from your customers throughout the relationship you’re having with them.
+Customer Lifetime Value (CLV) shows you how much revenue you can expect from your customers throughout the relationship you’re having with them.
 Your CLV will depend on the length of the relationship and the repetitiveness of the purchases a customer makes in your dropshipping store.
 Measuring and averaging the CLV of each customer is beneficial in understanding if you can rely on returning customers, or if they’re more likely to purchase a single time.

 - Customer Lifetime Value = Average Order Value * Average Frequency of Purchase